Home/Pregnancy/Can I Eat Cream Cheese During Pregnancy?

 First Trimester (Weeks 1-12): Cream cheese is safe throughout the first trimester.
 Some pregnant people experience food aversions and seek tolerable foods; cream cheese's neutral flavor and soft texture often appeal to those experiencing nausea.
 Consumption has no impact on early pregnancy complications.

 Second Trimester (Weeks 13-26): Calcium requirements remain 1,000 mg daily; cream cheese contributes modestly.
 Combined with other dairy sources, adequate calcium intake supports maternal bone health and placental calcium transfer to the fetus.
-Continued cream cheese consumption is entirely safe.
+Continued cream cheese consumption is generally considered safe.

 FAQ